INRIA/awesome-open-science-software/README.md

 *  [dokieli](https://dokie.li/) is a client-side editor for decentralised article publishing, annotations and social interactions for science.
 Its [source code](https://github.com/linkeddata/dokieli) is open source under the the Apache License, Version 2.0.
 Maintained by [Sarven Capadisli](http://csarven.ca/#i) ([Github](https://github.com/csarven)) et al.
 * [Open Science Framework (OSF.io)](https://osf.io) provides project management support for researchers across the entire research lifecycle.
 Developed by the [Center for Open Science](https://cos.io).
+* [Anonymous Github](https://github.com/tdurieux/anonymous_github/) is a system to anonymize open-science Github repositories before referring to them in a double-blind paper submission.